Martin Short: 2000–2007: Primetime Glick

 Short was the host of the now defunct Walt Disney World attraction O Canada!, a Circle-Vision 360° film in the Canada pavilion of Disney's Epcot theme park.
 He also hosted a 15-minute film about how pregnancy occurs in "The Making of Me" at Epcot's Wonders of Life pavilion.

-Short performed in his satirical one-man show (with a cast of six), titled Martin Short: Fame Becomes Me, at the Bernard B. Jacobs Theatre on Broadway.
-The show toured several cities in the spring of 2006 prior to opening on Broadway in August of that year, closing in January 2007.
+Short performed in his satirical one-man show (with a cast of six), Martin Short: Fame Becomes Me, at the Bernard B. Jacobs Theatre on Broadway.
+The show toured several cities in the spring of 2006 before opening on Broadway in August of that year and closing in January 2007.
 In it, he performed his classic characters Grimley, Cohen, and Glick.
-As Glick, Short brought a member of the audience (usually a celebrity) on stage and interviewed him or her.
+As Glick, Short brought a member of the audience (usually a celebrity) on stage and interviewed them.
 Jerry Seinfeld was the guest on opening night.
-The show also featured parodies of many celebrities including Celine Dion, Katharine Hepburn, Elizabeth Taylor, Richard Burton, Tommy Tune, Joan Rivers, Britney Spears, Ellen DeGeneres, Renée Zellweger, Jodie Foster, Rachael Ray and Short's wife, actress Nancy Dolman.
-The cast album was released on April 10, 2007 and is available from Ghostlight Records, an imprint of Sh-K-Boom Records.
+The show also featured parodies of many celebrities, including Celine Dion, Katharine Hepburn, Elizabeth Taylor, Richard Burton, Tommy Tune, Joan Rivers, Britney Spears, Ellen DeGeneres, Renée Zellweger, Jodie Foster, Rachael Ray, and Short's wife, Nancy Dolman.
+The cast album was released on April 10, 2007, and is available from Ghostlight Records, an imprint of Sh-K-Boom Records.